Eco-Friendly vs Sustainable: What's the Difference?

 • State-Level Initiatives: Various states have laws and regulations addressing environmental claims.
 For example, New York has adopted portions of the FTC Green Guides into state law.

-Here's a brief guide to help you make informed choices:
+Here's a brief checklist to help you make informed choices.

 What is the difference between eco-friendly technology and sustainable development?